 It is all about relating what you see into the physiology of the cow.
 When checking this status screen at least three times per day, changes in performance at herd and cow level will be noticed very quickly.
-Please conduct three times per day as part of the 2 minute check and ask yourself:
+Please check this three times per day as part of the 2 minute check and ask yourself:

 - Which AND how many incomplete cows are there?